-The boundaries of the CORE MPO, fall within the larger Savannah MSA.
+The boundaries of the CORE MPO are smaller and fall within the larger Savannah MSA.
 The CORE MPO is a transportation policy-making and planning body with representatives of elected and transportation authorities from Chatham County and its municipalities, Bryan County, Effingham County and executives from local, state and federal agencies.